retooth2/xenharmlib/doc/quickstart.rst

    55\frac{2^{\frac{3}{8}}}{4}

-If you are fine with less precision you can always convert a frequency to a float.
+If you are fine with less precision, you can always convert a frequency to a float.
 (Just keep in mind that errors add up when doing floating point math)